Image

 Description

-The investigators will build decoders that can track these depression symptoms from iEEG activity.
-The investigators will also apply electrical stimulation to learn a personalized input-output model that predicts the iEEG response to ongoing stimulation.
-The resulting personalized decoder and the input-output model will be combined to achieve model-based personalization of stimulation therapy.
+The investigators will build subject-specific decoders that can track these depression symptoms from iEEG activity.
+The investigators will also apply electrical stimulation to learn a subject-specific input-output model that predicts the iEEG response to ongoing stimulation.

 Successful completion of this study will help enable precisely-tailored deep brain stimulation therapies across diverse conditions and have a broad public health impact.